 Call your doctor right away if you think you’ve taken or used too much Aromasin.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers, or use its online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers, or use its online resource.
 But if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.

 The sections above describe the typical dosage provided by the drug manufacturer.
 If your doctor recommends Aromasin for you, they’ll prescribe the dosage that’s right for you.

 Remember, you shouldn’t change your dosage of Aromasin without your doctor’s approval.
 Only take Aromasin exactly as prescribed.
 Talk with your doctor if you have questions or concerns about your current dosage.

 Here are some examples of questions you may want to ask your doctor:

 - Does my dosage of Aromasin need to be adjusted if I have certain conditions?